Principles

 Ownership & governance

-If we build a shared layer, it should benefit the people who build it—not only the company.
+If we build a shared layer, it should benefit the people who maintain it, and it should move toward Ion Commons ownership and governance rather than only company control.

-• Credit and reputation should come from useful contributions.
+• Credit, reputation, and eventual upside should come from useful contribution.

 How decisions scale